brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ This function "puts a process into progress".

-^ Why is this doc block necessary?
-What extra information does it share we can't write in the code itself?
+^ You should ask yourself: is this doc block necessary?
+What information does it share we can't write in the code itself?

 ---